hybridgroup/gocv-site/content/blog/2018-07-05-going-deeper-into-dnn.md

 ### There Is More

 This release also includes many more contributions from project collaborators both experienced and new.
-Thank you everyone, we appreciate your efforts and support!
+Bugfixes, new conversions, improved installation scripts, including for Windows and more.
+Thank you everyone, we appreciate your efforts and support.
 Check out the full changelog at [https://github.com/hybridgroup/gocv/blob/master/CHANGELOG.md#0140](https://github.com/hybridgroup/gocv/blob/master/CHANGELOG.md#0140) for complete details.

 ### Stay In Touch